jayvannelli/Chart-Stock-Fundamentals-Streamlit/README.md

 You must use the factory classes in py-fundamentals to use this package.

+You can check the py-fundamentals repo for more data regarding factory setup and all how all that works.

 Streamlit must be in use already (since data is displayed using st.bar_chart() directly)

 ## Usage